TIME 2020 – 2021

-The ‘Traumjob Campus’ is a digital learning platform that enables students to reflect on their personalities and to deeply think about their visions for their future lives and careers.
+The ‘Traumjob Campus’ is an online learning platform that enables teenagers aged 16 – 19 to reflect on their personality and encourages them to search for a vision of their future lives and careers.

 UX/UI design by Linda Klotzbach